Web App Deployment Overview

 From Xojo Documentation

-There are three ways to deploy web apps created with Xojo: Standalone, CGI and Xojo Cloud.
+There are two ways to deploy web apps created with Xojo: Standalone and Xojo Cloud.
 You can deploy your web apps to Virtual Private Servers (VPS) with proper configuration.
 Shared Hosting typically does not work due to general lack of configurability.
 For the simplest hosting and deployment experience with built-in SSL, one-click deployment and database support, you should consider using Xojo Cloud.

 A Standalone web app is an app that you manually run on your server.
 Once you transfer the app to the server, you have to start the app (usually from the command line) and leave it running in order to people to access the web app.
 In addition, a Standalone web app is accessed through a port, which you specify when building the app.
 Essentially, a standalone web app consists of both the web server and your web app.